Inferring Magnetic Field Morphology and Dust Scattering Geometry from Mid-IR Polarimetry: the Extended Aitken Method: Additional Graphs

-Figure \ref{DustAlbedo} shows the albedo of graphite and silicate dust in the mid-IR.
-The albedo curves were computed from mass absorption and scattering coefficients of \citet{DL1984}, averaged over grain sizes $0.001 {\mu}$m$<a<0.25 {\mu}$m, assuming the MRN $a^{-3.5}$ grain size distribution \citep{MRN1977}.
-Clearly most of scattering in the mid-IR would be produced by graphite, since the albedo of silicates is $\ll 0.001$, essentially zero for wavelengths longer than 8 $\mu$m.
-Therefore we use the functional behavior of graphite albedo as a template for polarization due to scattering.
 The fraction of scattered photons that are polarized (polarization efficiency factor) has been computed using Mie theory by \citet{Matsu+Seki1986}, and found to have values greater than 0.7 at scattering angles between 50\degr and 130\degr for wavelengths that are longer than graphite grain sizes, peaking near unity at 90\degr scattering angle.
-That range of scattering angles is probably the range mostly involved in observations such as the Egg Nebula since we are observing scattering from around and away from the central emitting source.
 The exact value of scattering polarization efficiency is not critical since we are fitting Stokes spectra with the normalized albedo profile in linear combination with emissive and absorptive templates.